facelessuser/pyspelling/docs/src/markdown/index.md

   default_encoding: utf-8
 ```

 Keep in mind that the encoding of the file gets passed to Aspell.
 Aspell is limited to very specific encodings, so if your file is using an unsupported encoding, it will fail.
+PySpelling *should* properly convert your encoding name (assuming the encoding is valid for Aspell) into an alias that is acceptable to Aspell.
+So if you specify `latin-1`, PySpelling will send it to Aspell as `iso8859-1`.

-PySpelling doesn't really try to do any expensive encoding detection.
-For the most part it relies on the user to give a sound default or for the files to describes what encoding they are in the header.
-But, you could easily enough write you own file parser plugins that utilize `chardet` or `cchardet` etc.
+If you really need advanced encoding detection, you could easily enough write you own file parser plugin that utilize `chardet` or `cchardet` etc.

-!!! note "Note"
-    Keep in mind, a file parser may ignore the default encoding if it makes sense.
-For instance, Python code, per the specifications, assumes the file to be ASCII unless a UTF BOM or encoding deceleration is defined in the header.
-The Python parser will ignore `default_encoding` in order to adhere to that file's specification.
-If there is a catastrophic failure, it may attempt the default encoding.

 ### Sources

-Each spelling task must define sources to search via the `src` key.
+Each spelling task must define sources to search via the `sources` key.
 Each source can either be a file, or a folder (folders will be recursively searched for valid files).
 PySpelling will iterate these sources matching the files against the file patterns in `extensions`:

 ```yaml
 - name: Python Source